mdn/content/files/en-us/web/api/websockets_api/index.md

 - [SignalR](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr): SignalR will use WebSockets under the covers when it's available, and gracefully fallback to other techniques and technologies when it isn't, while your application code stays the same.
 - [Caddy](https://caddyserver.com/): A web server capable of proxying arbitrary commands (stdin/stdout) as a websocket.
 - [ws](https://github.com/websockets/ws): a popular WebSocket client & server library for [Node.js](https://nodejs.org/).
-- [jsonrpc-bidirectional](https://github.com/bigstepinc/jsonrpc-bidirectional): Asynchronous RPC which, on a single connection, may have functions exported on the server and, at the same time, on the client (client may call server may also call client).
+- [jsonrpc-bidirectional](https://github.com/bigstepinc/jsonrpc-bidirectional): Asynchronous RPC which, on a single connection, may have functions exported on the server and, and the same time, on the client (client may call server, server may also call client).
 - [cowboy](https://github.com/ninenines/cowboy): Cowboy is a small, fast and modern HTTP server for Erlang/OTP with WebSocket support.
 - [WebSocket King](https://websocketking.com): A client tool to help develop, test and work with WebSocket servers.
 - [PHP WebSocket Server](https://github.com/napengam/phpWebSocketServer): Server written in PHP to handle connections via websockets wss\:// or ws\://and normal sockets over ssl:// ,tcp\://